univention/univention-corporate-server/management/univention-management-console/README.md

 univention-management-console-server -d4 -L /dev/stdout --no-daemonize-module-processes
 ```

-breakpoint in `pdb` help to analyze problems, e.g. in module processes or in the server itself.
+A breakpoint with `pdb` helps to analyze problems, e.g. in module processes or in the server itself.

-## Analyzing memory leaks
+#### Analyzing memory leaks

 Print the amount of objects to the logfile:
 ```bash